2

 1

 • Thank you very much for your answer!
 I thought it was the “and” と and therefore did not understand it.
 But I still cannot figure out why 比較した was chosen in that sentence, instead of 比較された.
 Also, when someone says, for example 結んだ糸, would you interpret it as “tied thread”, or “a thread someone not mentioned tied”, because in that case “比較した” could imply both possibilities, depending on context of course.
-Jan 4, 2022 at 7:23
+Commented Jan 4, 2022 at 7:23

 You must log in to answer this question.